-- 1. The student's Daily Log sheet is maintained in the Trajecsys Report SystemTM. - 2.
+- 1. The student's Daily Log sheet is maintained in the Trajecsys Report SystemTM.
+Falsification of records in Trajecsys records will result in five (5) demerits for each occurrence. - 2.
 Upon program completion a student's clinical records are transferred to the Program Director at Northern Essex Community College. - 3.
-The student's daily logs are regularly reviewed by the Clinical Preceptor, Clinical Coordinator(s) and/or the Program Director to ensure that students are performing an adequate number and types of procedures. - 4.
+The student's daily logs are regularly reviewed by the Clinical Preceptor, Clinical Coordinator and/or the Program Director to ensure that students are performing an adequate number and types of procedures. - 4.
 If a student fails to accurately complete a daily log, demerits will reflect in their clinical grade in the section marked Student Documentation and a Student Conference Report form will be completed indicating the reason for the point(s) deduction. - 5.
-The daily log sheet should be properly completed by the student including, but not limited to the following information: - Procedure being performed.
+The daily log sheet should be properly completed by the student including, but not limited to the following information:

-• Level of Performance: For each procedure, a student checks off the appropriate column indicating their level of performance.
+- Procedure being performed. - Level of Performance: For each procedure, a student checks off the appropriate column indicating their level of performance.
 Columns are labeled "O" for when the student observed the procedure, or "A" for when the student assisted the technologist with the procedure, or "P" for when the student performed the procedure with direct or indirect supervision.
 Explanations for Level of Performance are defined as below: